Welcome to IIBA Research Triangle Park Chapter.

 Section 7: The Chapter will adhere to the following minimum meeting schedule.

-Annual General Meeting (AGM) o One per year
+Annual General Meeting (AGM); One (1) per year

-Board of Directors (BOD) Meetings o6 per year
+Board of Directors (BOD) Meetings; Six (6) per year

 Section 2.
 No officer, director, appointed committee member or authorized representative of the Chapter shall receive any compensation, or other tangible or financial benefit for service on the Board.
 However, the Board may